Chetaly/Chetaly/README.md

 - 👋 Hi, I’m @Chetaly
 - 👀 I’m interested in AI& ML
-- 🌱 I’m currently learning BTech in Computer science and Engineering from VIT
+- 🌱 I’m currently learning BTech in Computer science and Engineering from VIT(gratuating in 2024)